It never fails — you go to bed to get some much-needed rest, wake up thinking you got plenty, and then suddenly you're tired again.

 If you want to stop feeling fatigued and start feeling rested and alert throughout your entire day, follow this guide to answer the age-old question: Why am I always tired?

-Not only will we provide some answers about the most common causes of fatigue, we will also give you some tips for turning that fatigue into boundless energy.
+Not only will we provide some answers about the most common causes of fatigue, but we will also give you some tips for turning that fatigue into boundless energy.

 What's Causing Your Fatigue?

 A vast array of things cause tiredness, including physical and mental health, food choices, lifestyle choices, and simply just not getting enough sleep at night.
 The following are the most common reasons you are always sleepy — plus tips for each situation.

 Not Getting 7 to 9 Hours of Sleep

 With a federal initiative called Healthy People 2020, the U.S. Department of Health and Human Services put together a 15-person panel of sleep medicine and research experts to determine the optimal amount of sleep hours needed for an adult between the ages of 18 and 60.

 We're not kidding!
 To be the healthiest version of yourself, you need at least seven hours of sleep every night.